Linlab-slu/TSSr/README.md

         # 171540: chrII 812805      -    0    0    0    1
         # 171541: chrII 812818      -    0    0    0    1

+	TSSrawMatrix contains raw read counts of each called TSS.
+Raw TSS count can be exported to TSS tables can be used as inout for future analysis using TSSr.
+The output TSS table is saved as "ALL.samples.TSS.raw.txt" in the working directory.

+        exportTSStable(myTSSr, data = "raw", merged = "FALSE")

 	To better acknowledge the TSS data across samples, we can use plotCorrelation function to calculate the pairwise correlation coefficients and plot pairwise scatter plots of TSS tags.
 A subset of samples can also be specified to display the pairwise correlations.
 Three correlation methods are supported: “pearson”, “kendall”, or “spearman”.

         plotCorrelation(myTSSr, samples = "all")